2019 Canadian Grand Prix: Championship standings before the race

-Heading into the race Lewis Hamilton had a 17-point advantage over team mate Valtteri Bottas in the Drivers' Championship.
+Heading into the race Lewis Hamilton had a 17-point advantage over teammate Valtteri Bottas in the Drivers' Championship.
 In the Constructors' Championship it was Mercedes who held a 118-point advantage over Ferrari.

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand-in drivers for the race.
 However, Nicholas Latifi drove in the first practice session for Williams.

 Mission Winnow, the title sponsor of Ferrari, was banned from this race as it did not comply with local laws governing tobacco sponsorship.